splunk/public-o11y-docs/gdi/opentelemetry/install-k8s-addon-eks.rst

 .. _addon-aws-eks-three:

-Step 3: Add the Add-on to EKS clusters
+Step 3: Add the Add-on to your EKS clusters
 ------------------------------------------------------------

 Follow the steps outlined in the Amazon EKS User Guide to add an Add-on using ``eksctl``, the AWS Management Console, or the AWS CLI.

-Find the Amazon EKS User guide at :new-page:`Managing Amazon EKS add-ons <https://docs.aws.amazon.com/eks/latest/userguide/managing-add-ons.html#creating-an-add-on>`.
+Find the Amazon EKS User Guide at :new-page:`Managing Amazon EKS add-ons <https://docs.aws.amazon.com/eks/latest/userguide/managing-add-ons.html#creating-an-add-on>`.

 .. _addon-aws-eks-four:

 Step 4: Configure the Add-on
 ------------------------------------------------------------

-To configure the EKS Add-on "Splunk Distribution of the OTel Collector", prepare a YAML file tailored to your Splunk set-up, replacing placeholder values with your specific configuration details.
+To configure the "Splunk Distribution of the OTel Collector" EKS Add-on, prepare a YAML file tailored to your Splunk set-up, replacing placeholder values with your specific configuration details.

 .. caution:: For security reasons, avoid including tokens or any sensitive data in the configuration file, as EKS Add-on configurations are exposed within the EKS web console.